 The New Samaritaine: Excitement & Controversy

-Fifteen years after its closure, La Samaritaine is now poised to rise from its ashes, re-opening in April 2020 after an extensive revamp and significant delays due to the pandemic.
+Fifteen years after its closure, La Samaritaine is now poised to rise from its ashes, likely re-opening sometime in 2021 after an extensive revamp and significant delays due to the pandemic.

 The building will host a large department store of the same name in line with its heritage.
 But it will also see the opening of a new palace hotel from the 5-star Cheval Blanc group on its premises (confirming suspicions that the revamp would at least partly cater to the luxury industry), as well as a nursery, office space and nearly 100 social housing units.